pilotkid/wp-coupon-highest-priced-item/readme.md

 There is also a [YouTube Video](https://youtu.be/NRMhDG7-h_shttps://youtu.be/NRMhDG7-h_s) here that describes the full process and demos the plugin

 [![WooCommerce Discount for highest priced item](http://img.youtube.com/vi/NRMhDG7-h_s/0.jpg)](http://www.youtube.com/watch?v=NRMhDG7-h_s "WooCommerce Discount")

+For support please open an issue on [GitHub](https://github.com/pilotkid/wp-coupon-highest-priced-item/issues)

 == Installation ==